 In order to see as much breast tissue as possible, women with implants have 4 extra pictures (2 on each breast) as well as the 4 standard pictures taken during a screening mammogram.
 In these extra x-ray pictures, called implant displacement (ID) views, the implant is pushed back against the chest wall and the breast is pulled forward over it.
 This allows better imaging of the front part of each breast.
 Implant displacement views do not work as well in women who have had hard scar tissue form around the implants (contractures).
 They are easier in women whose implants are placed underneath (behind) the chest muscle.

 Although these women do have more pictures taken at each mammogram, the guidelines for how often women with implants should have screening mammograms are the same as for women without them.
 (See Breast Cancer: Early Detection for the American Cancer Society’s breast cancer screening guidelines.)

 Very rarely, mammograms can cause an implant to rupture.
-It’s very important to tell the technologist if you have implants.
+It’s important to tell the technologist before your mammogram if you have implants.

 Last Medical Review: 12/08/2014